jtmaston/Hand-of-Talos/readme.md

     * Have fun!
     * Note: it has been a while since this was updated.
 Additional modules may (?) need to be added, but you should find them by build errors.

+## Using the provided devkitF
+In order to speed up development, a devkit has been designed, allowing the program to be run under x86 ( with i2c calls disabled, of course.
+An update that emulates i2c is planned and in development, but it might take some time until it is complete.)
+Running said devkit requires the installation of the free software VMWare Player.
+Install the program and download the kit from [here](http://robotserver.local/index.php/s/oTnZgWZYb5JjXeP).
+(Note: you must be on the CB109 network, and the server must be running.
+This is done as a precaution, in order to limit access to the SDK to only members of the Robotics Club @ FIIR).

+After unzipping, simply import the VM into VMWare Player, and connect to it.
+The desktop should contain a ( most likely ) outdated version of the sources, so make sure to run ```git pull --recurse-submodules```.
+Afterwards, the build instructions from above apply.

 ## Python
 This project started as a python-only endeavour, but due to performance issues on the raspi-4 I was using ( horrible, especially on the camera aspect ), the project has since been moved to C++.
 The Python code is still left up, for history's sake, feel free to also play around with it.
 The requirements *should* be in the requirements.txt, however no support will be provided for the py version.